The Best Coffee Tampers In The UK 2022

 My Observations

-Not a great deal to say about this literally, a fairly standard looking tamper with a wooden deal with and stainless steel base.
+Not a ideal deal to say about this actually, a fairly basic looking tamper with a wooden handle and stainless steel base.
 I’m uncertain if the weight is correct, it says 399g which would make it particularly heavy weight!

 Really happy to see from the product details that the capacity is 1ml…?? 😉

-You find out, part of my job – back when I had one and I couldn’t just sit around and write about coffee all day – was writing product descriptions.
-I’m sure I would have made the odd typo, however sometimes I do scratch my head at the kind of stuff I read in product descriptions.
+You know, part of my job – back when I had one and I couldn’t just sit around and write about coffee all day – was writing product descriptions.
+I’m sure I would have crafted the odd typo, nevertheless sometimes I do scratch my head at the type of stuff I read in product descriptions.

 Check Price - Amazon UK